Aiven-Open/klaw-docs/README.md

 - [node](https://nodejs.org/en/) needs to be installed.
   -> please check [nvmrc](.nvmrc) or the `engines` definition in [package.json](package.json) for version.

-This is the setup you every time.
+This is the setup you need every time.
 You can find the different ways how to run the local development process below.

-Optional, we use [Vale](.github/vale/README.md) for spell checking.
+Optionally, we use [Vale](.github/vale/README.md) for spell checking.
 The spell check will run in the GitHub pipeline.
 If you want to use Vale locally, too, please make sure you install it:

 - It runs on Mac, Linux and Windows.
 You can find instructions to download and install it at their [Installation guide](https://vale.sh/docs/vale-cli/installation/).